 Southern Cross NEXT represents a network investment of around US$300 million by Southern Cross and is designed to carry 72 Terabits per second of traffic across its 4 fibre pair design using C-band technology, ensuring Southern Cross can cater for its customers’ growing data requirements well into the future.
 Services offered on the new system will be an extension and integration of the services offered across the current Southern Cross eco-system.

-The Bermuda aspects of both the equity and network investments were led by partner Steven Rees Davies and assisted by Andrew Kuzma and Sarita Ebbin.
+The Bermuda aspects of both the equity and network investments were assisted by Andrew Kuzma and Sarita Ebbin.